hugh18019/opswat_assessment/README.md

 # OPSWAT Assessment

-## Descriptioin
+## Description

 - A program that implements a hash lookup prior to uploading a file for scanning

 ## Behavior

 - The program:

   - Calculates the hash of the input file.
   - Performs a hash lookup for cached scan results of the file.
   - If a cached result is found, display the result
-  - If there is no cached results, uploads the file and retrieves a data_id of the file
+  - If there are no such results, uploads the file and retrieves a data_id of the file
   - Repeatedly pull scan results of the uploaded file using the data_id until scan is complete
   - Displays the results